Cosmological Inflation in N-Dimensional Gaussian Random Fields with Algorithmic Data Compression: Computational Process

 \textit{Simulate--solve cycle.} Beginning at $\boldsymbol\phi_i$, $N+1$ data points are randomly generated, $V_i$ and $\nabla_{\phi}V_i$.
-Those values are then substituted in equation \eqref{inflaton_evolution_cw_adv} and the field is solved numerically through one time step to $\boldsymbol\phi_{i+1}$ via a fourth-order Runge-Kutta solution algorithm.
+Those values are then substituted in equation \eqref{eq:inflaton_cw_adv} and the field is solved numerically through one time step to $\boldsymbol\phi_{i+1}$ via a fourth-order Runge-Kutta solution algorithm.
 Then $V_{i+1}$ and $\nabla_{\phi}V_{i+1}$ are generated and so continues the ``simulate--solve cycle''.
 At any given time step, the potential is generated exactly along the path evolution of $\boldsymbol\phi$, constrained by all previously generated data stored in $\boldsymbol\Gamma$.
-In the language of Section \ref{generating_correlated_points}, old constraints produce $\boldsymbol\Gamma_{\mathscr{OO}}$, which can get very large as the simulation goes on, while $\boldsymbol\Gamma_{\mathscr{NN}}$ remains an $(N+1)\times(N+1)$ square representing new potential and gradient values at the current position.
+In the language of Section \ref{sec:generating_correlated_points}, past constraints define $\boldsymbol\Gamma_{\mathcal{PP}}$, which gets larger and more burdensome as the simulation goes on, while $\boldsymbol\Gamma_{\mathcal{FF}}$ remains an $(N+1)\times(N+1)$ square representing the new potential and gradient values at the current position.

-The most computationally expensive steps in this cycle are those involving $\boldsymbol{\Gamma}_\mathscr{OO}^{-1}$ [equations \eqref{mu_def} and \eqref{conditional_cov_def}].
-Because this matrix is symmetric positive definite, these are done via Cholesky decomposition.
+The most computationally expensive steps in this cycle are those involving $\boldsymbol{\Gamma}_\mathcal{PP}^{-1}$ (Equations \ref{eq:mu} and \ref{eq:conditional_covariance_matrix}).
+Because this matrix is symmetric positive definite, these are done via Cholesky decomposition and solving systems of equations with a triangular matrix, which is much faster and numerically stable.
 This decomposition can be updated incrementally to account for the new rows and columns added in each time step; it does not have to be done from scratch.

-It is also worth noting that this matrix has a large condition number: many of the constraints are nearly redundant, leading to nearly null eigenvectors.
-To ensure numerical stability, one can add a small multiple of the identity to the matrix.
+It is also worth noting that this matrix has a large \textit{condition number}: many of the constraints are nearly redundant, leading to nearly null eigenvectors.
+To ensure numerical stability, one can add a small multiple of the identity to the matrix with negligible impact on subsequent potential generation.